Archie Atherton

-Archibald “Archie” Pell Atherton III (January 4, 1906 – February 16, 1958) was an American pioneering parachutist, and inventor of various patented parachute designs.
-A pioneer for air safety; he is known as the originator of "spot landing", averaging a drop a day for one year at his peak.
+Archibald “Archie” Pell Atherton III (January 4, 1906 – February 16, 1958) was an American pioneering parachutist and inventor of several patented parachute designs.
+A trailblazer in aviation safety, he is credited as the originator of "spot landing", at one point averaging one parachute drop per day for an entire year.

 Early life

 Atherton was born in Maquoketa, Iowa on January 4, 1906.
 The second son of Archibald Pell Atherton II (1868–1940) and Netti Marie Buck (1878–1946) on January 4, 1906.
 His father was born in Glens Falls, NY, and moved to Cedar Rapids, Iowa in his youth.
 His mother had paternal French Canadian ancestry.
 His father was initially a salesman for a sash and door company, before opening a grocery store in Iowa.

 Career

 At the age of 19, Atherton was mustered into the United States Marine Corps as a Private first class during May 1925, and was based at the Quantico, Virginia.
 Atherton gained notoriety within the service for developing his own technique of parachute landing.

 Upon leaving the marines, he maximized use of this skill, together with his entrepreneurial spirit, contracting with industry T.C.
 Ryan Aircraft for high-profile jumps from 1928.
 The Aeronautical Industry publications reported Atherton having completed 81 jumps for marine aviation.
 He set up a School of Parachuting in 1928 in the San Diego area.
 By 1930, publications in the United Kingdom were reporting his successes in the industry.